mayupatil006/javascript/README.md

 ```
 The noscript tag defines an alternate content for users that have disabled scripts in their browser or have a browser that doesn't support script.

-The <noscript> element can be used in both <head> and <body>.
+The <noscript> element can be used in both head and body.

-When used inside the <head> element: noscript tag must contain only link tag, style tag, and meta tag elements.
+When used inside the head element: noscript tag must contain only link tag, style tag, and meta tag elements.

 The content inside the noscript tag element will be displayed if scripts are not supported, or are disabled in the user's browser.